 You can deduct the Private Health Services Plan (PHSP) Premiums you pay to insure yourself or any member of your household as long as you are sufficiently self-employed.
 That means that:

-- your net income from self-employment (excluding losses and PHSP deductions) for the current or previous year is more than 50% of your total income; or
+- Your net income from self-employment (excluding losses and PHSP deductions) for the current or previous year is more than 50% of your total income.

 Chapter 3 of the Canada Revenue Agency’s Business and Professional Income Guide explains how to calculate your income to be sure you qualify for this tax deduction.

 Hiring Your Spouse or Child Will Give You a Tax Deduction